worldcoin/world-id-docs/docs/advanced/40-custom-integrations.md

   await connector.sendCustomRequest(request);
 ```

-### 4. Handle errors appropiately
+### 4. Handle errors appropriately

-You should properly handle errors when interacting with the Worlcoin app.
+You should properly handle errors when interacting with the Worldcoin app.
 There are some error cases that in particular should be expected.
 For example, if the user declines the verification request in the Worldcoin app.
 Check out the list of [error codes](/docs/js/error-handling#error-codes) for details on possible error codes.

 **Example:**